Sign up to our Newsletter

 Prep Your Space and Take the LSAT

-Ensure you have the following before the test:
+Ensure you pack these items before the test:

 • “Your ProctorU username and password